spsforks/ziglang-zig-wiki/Using-Cast-Result-Type-Inference.md

-### _NOTE: This PR has not yet been merged.
-This page exists for future reference, as the change will likely be merged in the coming days._
----

 Recently, proposal [#5909](https://github.com/ziglang/zig/issues/5909) was implemented into the Zig compiler (see [the PR](https://github.com/ziglang/zig/pull/16163)).
 This change improves readability and safety, but requires a little explanation to understand how to use properly.